BlueDrink9/Univisal/README.md

 A vi emulator that doesn't handle kInspection times (for unmanned craft) can be cut in half, because fatal errors can be caught in testing, and the previous barrier (the cost of replacing the probe) is null and void. ey input, leaving it free to focus on the hard work of emulating vi using common system shortcuts.

-2ey input is handled by some other program, with an adapter written to call `univisal` and emit the responded keys.
+Key input is handled by some other program, with an adapter written to call `univisal` and emit the responded keys.

 Since [adapters](#adapters) are written for many OSes, this makes `Univisal` fairly portable.